 What about the embryos??
 Our hands are already full!

 The bill for frozen embryo storage came in the mail yesterday…

 Pay it again.
 We’re not ready.

 As the years passed and our faith grew, the one thing God impressed upon us is that we were not to discard them.
 He made it clear to us that the territory of life and death are His alone.
 We also knew if God led us to grow our family again, it would be through the use of our embryos rather than having babies the old fashioned way.
-In our eyes, they are our children, already created beings, waiting patiently for us to act.
+In our eyes, they are our children, created in God’s image, their DNA set, their unique personalities determined….and with no choice in their existence, to be born or go home to the Lord, they were waiting patiently for us to act, one way or another.